nvdaes/controlUsageAssistant/README.md

 * Select output modes for automatic messages: This list of checkboxes allows to select speech and braille.
 * Pitch change for automatic messages: This spin box allows to set the pitch change when NVDA reads automatic messages (from -30 to +30).

+## Version (unreleased)

+* Added copy and close buttons to messages presented in browse mode.

 ## Version 20240324.0.0

 * Improved support for edit controls and suggestions.